June 30, 2019

 Dr. Friesen was accepted as a fellow of the Society of Experimental Social Psychology.
 Fellows must have "evidence of substantial contribution to social psychology as an empirical science."

 May 14, 2019

 Two lab honours theses from 2018-19 received accolades from the psychology department.

 Inga Christianson received the Ron Norton Prize for best psychology department honours thesis, titled “More Than Meets the Eye: How Target Race Alters Visual Attention During the First-Person Shooter Task.”

 Emma Leppky (pictured below) received the inaugural Michael McIntyre Prize for best social sciences presentation at the Psychology Prairie Undergraduate Research Conference, titled “Essentialism and Genetic Ancestry Testing: How We Judge Others.”
 Award presented by our psychology department chair, Dr. Doug Williams.
-Emma also received an Undergraduate Student Research Award in the Humanities and Social Sciences to continue working on this topic over the summer term.
+Emma also received a Canadian Psychological Association award for her thesis, and an Undergraduate Student Research Award in the Humanities and Social Sciences to continue working on this topic over the summer term.

 February 11, 2019